World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Dreamed 1998/7/24 by Chris Wayan

-In the afternoon, we tour our uplands, beyond the cultivated fields.
-My sisters and I are in a horse-drawn cart.
-I like our mare, and wonder why she has blinders on, here in the country.
+One afternoon, we tour our uplands beyond the cultivated fields.
+My sisters and I ride in a horse-drawn cart.
+I like our mare, but wonder why she needs blinders, here in the country.
 She clops sedately enough up muddy paths.
 High moors, low marshes.
 The pale sea beyond.

 It's Easter, and following the ancient country tradition, a line of women straggles across the marsh, in birdlike bonnets like Gauguin's Breton peasants (or the Flying Nun).
 They dance and chase the giant eggs of Easter.
-Living eggs?
+Living eggs!
 They scurry about like drunken chickens.
-No, too big--but they move birdly.
+No, too big--but they move birdily.
 Aha.
-Turkeys in drag!
+They're turkeys in drag!

-One scurries up from behind us and up along our curving mud track.
+One bumbles up from behind us and blindly follows our curving mud track.
 Trailing it, a mad horde of lean red hounds baying.
 They boil up from behind our mare, pouring recklessly under her hooves.
 I worry she'll panic.

 Leaving us alive.